surveyjs/survey-library/docs/localization.md

 import "survey-core/survey.i18n";
 ```

 The default language for UI elements is English.
-To use another language, set the Survey's [`locale`](https://surveyjs.io/Documentation/Library?id=surveymodel#locale) property.
+To select another language, use the Survey's [`locale`](https://surveyjs.io/Documentation/Library?id=surveymodel#locale) property.
 For example, the following code translates the survey UI to French:

 ```js
 import { Model } from "survey-core";